 If they are approved, they’re looking at paying higher rates and fees, as financial institutions use these charges to reduce the risk they take when lending money.
 Of course, these rates and fees are much higher than borrowers who have prime scores.

 Having a higher score makes it easier to borrow money in a pinch.
 There’s no way around that, so a good score should always be your goal.

 In a perfect world, you would be able to put big purchases and repairs on hold until you could work up to a prime score.
 Unfortunately, unexpected emergencies don’t always play by the rules.
 There might come a time when you’ll need to borrow before you can do anything about a low score.

-Things happen — you might face funeral costs after the unexpected death of a loved one, or you may have to pay costly, unexpected emergency vet bills after your pet gets sick.
+Things happen — you might face funeral costs after the unexpected death of a loved one which is $9500+ according to this source, or you may have to pay costly, unexpected emergency vet bills after your pet gets sick.

 Luckily, in these circumstances, it’s still possible to borrow cash when you need it.
 There are financial institutions like CreditFresh that may offer a line of credit loans for people with bad credit.
 These lines of credit loans for people with bad credit are convenient and simple to request online, and they let you handle your unexpected emergency without worry.

 If you do find yourself in an unexpected emergency, compare the options available for your score.